SharkyZg/FCND-Controls-CPP/writeup.md

 #### 1. Implementation of body rate control in C++

-The body rate controller receives desired body rates and current body rates as input.
-The result of subtracting current body rates from desired body rates is rates error that serves as input in calculating desired 3-axis moment.
+The body rate controller receives commanded body rates and current body rates as input.
+The result of subtracting current body rates from commanded body rates is rate error that serves as input in calculating commanded 3-axis moment.

-Other two inputs for calculating desired 3-axis moment are gain parameter and moments of inertia.
-Both of those inputs are predefined in `QuadControlParams.txt` file as parameters.
+Other two inputs for calculating commanded 3-axis moment are gain parameter and moments of inertia.
+Both of those inputs are configured in `QuadControlParams.txt` file as parameters.

-The desired 3-axis moment is calculated by multiplying moments of inertia, gain parameter and body rates error.
+The commanded 3-axis moment is calculated by multiplying moments of inertia, gain parameter and body rates error.

 ```cpp
   V3F momentOfInertia;